WordPress Triple Threat: Custom Development, Plugins and now Themes too!

 A match made in WordPress Heaven

-While I’ve know Rebecca Gill from Web Savvy Marketing professionally and by her stellar reputation for many years, I didn’t get to know her well personally until the last year.
-We’d certainly cross paths WordCamps but she tended to frequent the east coast while I frequented the west coast.
+While I’ve know Rebecca Gill from Web Savvy Marketing professionally and by her stellar reputation for many years.
+I didn’t get to know her well personally though until just the last year.
+We’d certainly cross paths WordCamps and across the interwebs but she tended to frequent the east coast camps while I frequented the west coast camps.

 Internally 9seeds had often talked about building and selling themes on the Genesis framework specifically and about a year ago I sought Rebecca’s sage counsel on whether she thought 9seeds pursuing building Genesis themes was still a worthwhile business venture.
 WordPress is a fairly unique business culture filled with an atmosphere of friendly competition where asking a question like “What do you think of me going into the Genesis child theme business head to head with you?” just isn’t as bizarre as it might be in other contexts.
 Regardless, when I asked her this questions it had never occurred to me she’d even have considered letting go of the amazing theme store she’d built up over all these years.